🧬

 Unique facts and fascinating details

-• They are famous for their 'hackney' gait, which resembles the high-stepping movement of a show horse.
+• They are famous for their 'hackney' gait, which resembles the high-stepping action of a show horse.

-• They were originally bred to hunt vermin in German stables.
+• They were originally bred to hunt vermin in stables, making them excellent at pest control.

 Frequently Asked Questions